CAU-COE-VEICLab/AgriFM/README.md

 ## 🏠 Abstract
-A high-quality dataset is the foundation for building any performance-powerful model.
-We investigated 154 datasets related to agricultural image processing and found that all datasets focus on a single agricultural scenario, 71.4% of the datasets have a size of less than 10 thousand, and only 3 datasets have a size of more than 100 thousand.
-Models trained on these datasets do not generalize well to open agricultural scenarios.
-To address the above issues, we construct a large-scale benchmark dataset—Agri420K, specifically targeted at the agricultural image processing domain.
-Agri420K contains 430 thousand high-quality images across 123 agricultural categories, covering 10 agricultural scenarios: fruits, diseases and pests, animals, weeds, crops, vegetables, insects, crop seeds, agricultural machinery, and agricultural remote sensing.
-We identify the 10 most frequently applied models in the agricultural image processing domain and conduct controlled experiments on the Agri420K and 10 downstream agricultural datasets with training-from-scratch and transfer learning, respectively.
-The experimental results demonstrate that Agri420K significantly improves model performance in agricultural image recognition tasks compared to ImageNet1K, with an average increase of 49.10% in convergence speed.
-To the best of our knowledge, Agri420K is the largest open-source image dataset in the agricultural domain, encompassing the widest range of scenarios, holding significant practical value for promoting the advancements in computer vision technologies within the agricultural domain.
+Developing a domain-specific vision foundation model (VFM) for the agricultural sector is crucial for improving the robustness and generalization of visual recognition systems in dynamic farmland environments.
+However, this goal requires both large-scale, high-quality domain data and a tailored model architecture.
+In this study, we address both challenges and propose AgriFM, a VFM specifically designed for agricultural image recognition (AIR).
+To overcome the lack of large-scale annotated agricultural data, we construct a benchmark dataset—Agri420K, which contains 430,000 high-quality images spanning 123 agricultural categories across 10 scenarios.
+On the model side, we introduce a novel attention mechanism—Dynamic Attention (DA), that integrates multi-scale feature aggregation and cross-window global semantic interaction.
+Based on DA, we further develop a Dynamic Transformer and a progressive hybrid architecture, enabling a smooth transition from semantic-level to element-level global representation modeling.
+More than 200 comparative experiments demonstrate that AgriFM consistently outperforms ten baseline models on Agri420K and ten downstream AIR datasets, exhibiting strong domain generalization capability.
+Moreover, the results show that baseline models pre-trained on Agri420K outperform their ImageNet pre-trained counterparts across all downstream tasks, underscoring the value of domain-specific data for improving models’ performance in agricultural applications.
+Beyond filling the long-standing gap of VFM research in the AIR field, this work has the potential to shift the focus of AIR research from developing task-specific models toward building domain-specific foundation models.

 ## 🏠 Overview
 ![1](figures/4.png)